willstepp/writings/joseph-the-son/jts-notes.md

 	Joseph lashes out but gets his ass kicked
 	Work is tearing down trees to build a garden.

-The family goes to The Fall Cornucopia.
+The family goes to Cornucopia.
 Fundraiser.
 	Sermon
 	Country Feast (Rich cinnamon apple pies)
 	Jacob is inspired to restore the old house they live in